-Among mammals, rodent skulls are one of the most striking cases of allometry coinciding with a CREA pattern of shape variation.
+Rodents are an excellent test case for exploring the interface between CREA and non-allometric cranial shape variation because this clade is among the most striking cases of allometry coinciding with a CREA pattern.
 A previous study (Marcy et al., 2020) showed that a sample of mostly Australian rodents, diverging as early as ten million years ago, has a highly conserved slope of allometry explaining over a third of their overall shape variation.
-The shape variation explained by allometry is also aligned with CREA (Marcy et al., 2020; Mitchell et al., 2024b), both in the (Cox et al., 2012)(Druzinsky, 2015; Marcy et al., 2020; Zelditch & Swiderski, 2023)(Segura et al., 2023; Wilson, 2013)definition adopted in and .
-This supports previous work suggesting that the strong allometry occurs as a result of stabilising selection on (e.g. Cardini & Polly, 2013)the rodent gnawing apparatus, which is highly specialized but allows for substantial dietary breadth .
-It might also explain the clade’s unique overall shape but slow-evolving morphological evolution through time (Goswami et al., 2022)(Schlis-Elias & Malaney, 2022).
-Support for stabilizing selection on cranial function, rather than any intrinsic developmental constraints, comes from studies showing that cranial growth allometry varies substantially among rodents, such that similar specialisations can arise from different growth patterns .
-Moreover, Marcy et al. (2020) showed that species whose shape appeared most distinct from the common evolutionary allometric pattern tended to be ecological specialists with distinct diets and locomotor modes.
-(Ford, 2006)(Calaby & Wimbush, 1964; Green et al., 2014)(e.g. Winkler et al., 2019)This is consistent with Mitchell et al.’s hypothesis that hyperallometric gracilisation can be confounded by abrupt shifts in dietary hardness, and also highlights that variation beyond allometric scaling is an important part of investigation.
+The shape variation explained by allometry is also aligned with CREA (Marcy et al., 2020; Mitchell et al., 2024b).
+This is probably due to the specialization of the rodent jaw to gnawing, which is highly conserved (Cox et al., 2012) but allows the clade substantial dietary breadth (Druzinsky, 2015; Marcy et al., 2020; Zelditch & Swiderski, 2023).
+Within the clade, similar cranial specialisations can arise from different developmental growth patterns (Segura et al., 2023; Wilson, 2013).
+This supports the suggestion that CREA arises from stabilising selection on cranial function, rather than alternative hypotheses that it represents intrinsic developmental constraints (e.g. Cardini & Polly, 2013).
+A conserved, allometric “one-to-many” mapping of cranial function might also explain the clade’s unique overall shape but slow morphological evolution through time (Goswami et al., 2022), and finds that rapid and extensive changes in shape, such as island gigantism, are possible within species along the allometric line (Schlis-Elias & Malaney, 2022).

-The rodent sample assessed in offers an ideal opportunity for differentiating allometric and non-allometric variation because it combines allometrically highly uniform species with clear deviations from the common pattern.
-These include the carnivorous rodents, but also a group of ecological specialists with distinct non-diet related locomotor modes, the hopping mice (Notomys) and the rabbit-rat (Conilurus penicillatus).
-The latter group is of interest because of their conspicuous “facial tilt” of the anterior cranium, an adaptation resulting in an expansion of their field of view while hopping or bounding (Kraatz & Sherratt, 2016).
-This makes them intriguing cases to examine in the allometry-free morphospace, as their rostral shapes may depend on the degree to which the facial tilt is independent from evolutionary allometry.
+In addition to the strong CREA pattern, and consistent with Mitchell et al.’s (2024) predictions, Marcy et al. (2020) noted that species whose shape departed most from the common evolutionary allometric pattern tended to be ecological specialists with distinct diets and locomotor modes.
+Examples include the broad-toothed rat Mastacomys fuscus with exceptionally broad molars (Ford, 2006), whose diet nearly entirely consists of grass (Calaby & Wimbush, 1964; Green et al., 2014) which is highly abrasive to dentition (e.g. Winkler et al., 2019).
+Another deviation from the common allometric line is seen in the two carnivorous sister species, the Rakali (Hydromys chrysogaster) and water mouse (Xeromys myoides), and a group of ecological specialists with distinct non-diet related locomotor modes, the hopping mice (Notomys) and the rabbit-rat (Conilurus penicillatus).
+The hopping mice are of interest because of their conspicuous “facial tilt” of the anterior cranium, an adaptation resulting in an expansion of their field of view while hopping or bounding (Kraatz & Sherratt, 2016).